OttieOtter

 Park Bar

-After lunch, we signaled Gato that we were ready to head back to the border crossing.
-A few minutes later, the old suburban came flying down the dusty road to pick us up.
+After lunch, we signaled Gato that we were ready to return to the border crossing.
+A few minutes later, the old suburban bounced down the dusty road to pick us up.
 We crossed the river in the usual jon-boat fashion and walked back up the trail to the border crossing facility.

 Ferry Crossing at Boquillas Del Carmen